Ultimate P\'olya Gamma Samplers -- Efficient MCMC for possibly imbalanced binary and categorical data: Comparison with other sampling strategies

-For binary logit models, we compare the UPG sampling scheme, the P\'{o}lya-Gamma sampler of \citet{pol-etal:bay_inf} (P\&S), the adaptive MH step proposed in \citet{joh-etal:mcm} (AMH) and the auxiliary mixture data augmentation scheme outlined in \citet{fru-fru:dat} (FS\&F).
-To assess sampling efficiency for the multinomial logit model (MNL), we compare the MNL implementation from the technical appendix of \citet{pol-etal:bay_inf} (P\&S), a version of the AMH, the partial dRUM sampler from \citet{fru-fru:dat} (FS\&F) as well as the UPG approach outlined in Section \ref{section:MNL}.
-Finally, to illustrate the efficiency gains in the case of regression analysis of binomial data, we compare the UPG approach outlined in Section \ref{section:binomial} to a sampler based on an AMH algorithm and the auxiliary mixture sampler for binomial logit models introduced in \citet{fus-etal:eff} (AuxMix).
+For binary logistic regression, we compare the sampling scheme outlined in Section~\ref{sec:mcmcdetails} (UPG), the P\'{o}lya-Gamma sampler of \citet{pol-etal:bay_inf} (PSW) and the auxiliary mixture DA scheme outlined in \citet{fru-fru:dat} (FSF).
+To assess sampling efficiency for the MNL model, we compare the MNL sampler proposed in Section~\ref{section:MNL} (UPG) with the sampling scheme of \citet{pol-etal:bay_inf} (PSW) and the partial dRUM sampler of \citet{fru-fru:dat} (FSF) in a setting with three categories.
+For the simulations with varying sample sizes, the first two categories are observed twice each and the remaining $N - 4$ observations fall into the baseline category.
+For the varying intercept simulations, the intercept of the first category is varied while the other intercepts are fixed at zero.
+Finally, to illustrate the efficiency gains in the case of logistic regression analysis of binomial data, we compare the approach outlined in Section~\ref{section:binomial} (UPG) to the sampling scheme of \citet{pol-etal:bay_inf} (PSW) and to the auxiliary mixture sampler introduced in \citet{fus-etal:eff} (AuxMix).
+For all observations, we assume $N_i = 5$ trials.
+In all simulations, an adaptive Metropolis-Hastings sampler (AMH) is included as a benchmark as well.
+Throughout all simulation settings, independent $\mathcal{N}(0,10)$ priors are specified on the regression parameters, and we choose $\gamma \sim \mathcal{N}(0, 100)$ and $\delta \sim \mathcal{IG}(2.5, 1.5)$ as working prior for the iMDA algorithms.